-Note that actual emissions of SF6 for this sector are reported for practical reasons under 2C5 'Other metal production'.
+Note that actual emissions of SF_6 for this sector are reported for practical reasons under 2C5 'Other metal production'.
 This is because the CRF Reporter does not allow reporting of HFC emissions under the 2C4 sector category.

-The Tier 1 uncertainty analysis in Annex 7, shown in Table A7.2.1 and Table A7.2.2, provides estimates of uncertainty according to IPCC source category and fuel type.
+The Approach 1 (error propagation) uncertainty analysis in Annex 7 provides estimates of uncertainty according to IPCC source category and fuel type.